betterscientificsoftware/python-for-hpc/tutorials/python.whatis.md

     pip install mpi4py --no-binary mpi4py

-As dependencies are also installed, this command is telling pip to install mpi4py and then only use source distributions for those packages listed after the `--no-binary` option (an all option is also available).
+As dependencies are also installed, this command is telling pip to install mpi4py and then only use source distributions for those packages listed after the `--no-binary` option (an `:all` argument is also available).

 **Tip**: Check package configuration after install: